google/cast-moderator-centipede/README.md

 ## Steps
 1. Clone this repo to your local device.
-2. Edit in an Arduino IDE to enter your WiFi SSID, Password, Google Workspace Username, and Password.
+2. Edit in an Arduino IDE to enter your WifFi SSID, Password, Google Workspace Username, and Password.
    - Optionally adjust timings where needed to accommodate network speed and potential downloads.
-   - Cast Moderator accounts should have an integer at the end incrementing by 1 for each new account. e.g. cast0@domain.com, cast1@domain.com.
-   - The suffix integer is implemented using the Arduino memory EEPROM to maintain the count of devices setup.
-Google accounts can be used on 90 devices at a time.
-   - Add a beginning and end suffix when setting up in parallel.
-   - The full account at login is created from the username, suffix and domain name.
    - When creating accounts on the domain use the same password.
 Secure accounts by turning off services such as gmail and drive which are not needed.
+   - Google accounts can only be used on up to 50 devices.
    - When using a non-Google SSO it's best to place the cast accounts in an org unit set to [Google as the SSO](https://cloud.google.com/blog/products/identity-security/google-now-supports-multi-idp-sso-in-google-workspace-and-google-cloud).
 3. Compile and upload to the arduino.
 4. Connect the tail of your USB-c splitter to the Chromecast.
 5. Connect the Chromecast to the HDMI.
 6. Connect the Power to the USB and let it boot.
 7. When prompted pair the remote.
 8. Once paired plug in or reset the Arduino.
 Code will begin the click after the set delay; 10 seconds.
-9. Once asked to explore the Chromecast it can be disconnected and installed in a Classroom.
+9. Once asked to explore thr Chromecast it can be disconnected and installed in a Classroom.
 When booted it will load Cast Moderator immediately.